legendu-net/blog/misc/content/2016-12-30-apache-toree-tips.markdown

 ## Questions

-1. multiple version of scala?
+1. multiple version of Scala?
 How?